-Role Audience Format Торіс Current employee Employee of the future Letter for time capsule Explain environmental innovations at the company and why they were implemented Salesperson Green consumers Sales pitch Explain why they should buy your product Politician Voters Campaign speech Explain what environmental policies you would support or develop American teenager Friend in another country YouTube video Explain your favorite green product and why it's so green Environmentally aware singer Radio listeners Song Explain how they can care about the Earth by supporting green companies
+Role Audience Format Topic Current employee Employee of the future Letter for time capsule Explain environmental innovations at the company and why they were implemented Salesperson Green consumers Sales pitch Explain why they should buy your product Politician Voters Campaign speech Explain what environmental policies you would support or develop American teenager Friend in another country YouTube video Explain your favorite green product and why it's so green Environmentally aware singer Radio listeners Song Explain how they can care about the Earth by supporting green companies

-Green Goods-Responsible Manufacturing in Our World
+Green Goods-Responsible Manufacturing in Our Wor Id Name dicen doods-Responsible manufacturing in our work Name

-Answer Key Name

 Background Information: Responsible manufacturing describes the process by which businesses and industry create environmentally friendly products in a manner that does not harm workers or the surrounding environment.
 Many large companies, such as those in food and beverage manufacturing, have responded to public pressure and new government regulations by reducing and reformulating packaging and implementing recycling programs.
-Additionally, many companies, such as those in apparel or home furnishings manufacturing, have begun to take a closer look at the sustainability of their source materials in terms of the environment and social equity.
+Additionally, many companies, such as those in apparel or home furnishings manufacturing, have begun to take a closer look at the environmental- and social equity-sustainability of their source materials.